 Phoenix Editions: Business Enterprise Elite

-This topic lists the Phoenix limitations and AWS limitations that are applicable to Phoenix DRaaS.
+This topic lists the Phoenix limitations and AWS limitations that apply to Phoenix DRaaS.

-- You cannot identify the OS remote access and checks for virtual machines that are deployed prior to the DRaaS release.
+- You cannot identify the OS remote access and the checks for virtual machines deployed before the DRaaS release.

-- One AWS account can be registered under one organization of a customer.
-So, one AWS account cannot be shared between organizations of the same customer or different customer.
+- You can register one AWS account under one organization of a customer.
+You cannot share one AWS account between organizations of the same customer or different customer.

 - We do not recommend using CloudCache for virtual machines configured for disaster recovery.